Iran–Turkey relations: Iraq

 After the Islamic State was defeated, Iran backed Shia Turkmen interests, while Turkey backed Sunni Turkmen interests.
 They often came in conflict.
 Iran and Turkey backed opposing political factions in Iraq.
 They also backed opposing militant groups.
-In During the 2017 Iraqi–Kurdish conflict, Shia militias captured Sinjar from the KDP Peshmerga.
+During the 2017 Iraqi–Kurdish conflict, Shia militias captured Sinjar from the KDP Peshmerga.
 The Shia militias also entered a tactical alliance with the YBŞ and the PKK.
 Turkey turned against the Shia militias, as it supported the Kurdistan Region, especially the KDP, and opposed the PKK.
 The conflict escalated in October 2020, after the Sinjar agreement mediated by the United Nations between the KRG and Iraq, which mandated the withdrawal of both the PKK and PMF.
 In 2021, various Shia militias began attacking Turkish presence in Iraq after Turkey launched operations against the PKK in Iraqi Kurdistan.
 After the Fall of the Assad regime, Harakat Hezbollah al-Nujaba warned about the existence of a Turkish-backed "operations room" in Iraq which planned on launching an attack similar to the 2024 Syrian offensives, and stressed that the United Kingdom was leading the operations room, with intelligence participation from NATO and Israel.